 Being present means letting go of the past and the future and allowing our brains to rest in the here and now without allowing our ideas, feelings, emotions, or responses to run amok in our heads.
 This method of reading to be mindful gives us the power to choose to change from "habitual thinking" and give ourselves space to simply "be."
 We benefit much from that "simply being" time in terms of our mental and emotional well-being as well as many other areas.

-When we practice mindfulness through reading or any other form, it’s possible to create space in our minds for ideas, knowledge, inner wisdom, creativity, happiness, joy, peace, relaxation, inspiration, confidence, whatever we need, to come in and help us achieve our potential, whatever that may be.
+It's possible to make room in our minds for concepts, information, inner wisdom, creativity, happiness, joy, peace, relaxation, inspiration, confidence, whatever we need, to come in and help us reach our potential, whatever that may be when we practice mindfulness through reading or any other method.

 Reading may divert our minds off a well-traveled route of worry, tension, and anxiety.
 However, it need not be a self-help book; anything that transports us and places us in the present is OK.

 Reading and writing are now more accessible than ever thanks to electronic media, including newspapers, magazines, comic books, media, and pen and paper.
 We are fortunate to live in a culture with many options, free access to them in libraries, and countless locations and mental experiences.

 Imagine the opportunity books may provide for our children.
 By diverting the mind via reading, we can create new pathways and write new scripts that better serve us in life.

 Despite the unfortunate fact that some people are still unable to read or write, we can take books for granted and assume that everyone can.
 But unfortunately, we tend to forget that many people lacked access to educational institutions and opportunities not so long ago.

 Today, we can learn from and about other communities through literature, utilizing language to describe our differences and shape our own society.
 Books may support another mindful discipline, compassion if used for a more significant benefit by providing information and insight.